What You Need to Know About Flying on a One-Way Ticket

 Here’s what happened (and how you can avoid making my mistake!).

 I was flying from New Zealand to Tanzania to start a job with an NGO.
 My new employers had given me detailed instructions on how to get a business visa on arrival in Dar es Salaam, so I was confidently armed with a letter of employment, my yellow fever vaccination certificate, and my one-way ticket as I marched up to the check-in desk.

 I almost made it through.
 The woman behind the check-in counter printed my boarding passes and put tags on my luggage, before hesitating and double-checking something in her computer.
 Then, she called over a supervisor.

 They conferred for a few moments, and then turned twin frowns to me.
 They asked me if I had proof of onward travel and I explained that I was moving to Tanzania so no, I didn’t.
 They then informed me that I might not be allowed entry because of my one-way flight, so I would need to show them an onward flight ticket in order to be allowed to board the plane.

 I stood there in shock, a sick feeling creeping up through my belly.

 I tried arguing, waving around the letter giving details of my employment and trying to convince them I would be getting a business visa on arrival.
 I tried begging, telling them I couldn’t afford another flight and it would ruin everything to miss this one.
 I thought briefly about lying and trying to bluff my way through by saying I had a flight, but by that point I knew it was far too late.

-So, I ran to the Flight Centre in the airport and tried frantically to book a flight.
-It really wasn’t my day though, because all of their systems were down and there wasn’t time to issue a ticket in the 20 minute window I had left before the plane closed its doors and took off without me.
+So, I ran to the Flight Center in the airport and tried frantically to book a flight.
+It really wasn’t my day though, because all of their systems were down and there wasn’t time to issue a ticket in the 20-minute window I had left before the plane closed its doors and took off without me.

 By this point I was a blubbering mess, my dignity flying right out the window as soon as the very real possibility of missing my flight loomed before me.